 Every few weeks it seems there's a new collection of photos from a fraternity or sorority party that makes its way around the web.
 Universities and/or National Headquarters get involved and punish the chapters and students involved.
 And then the problem is solved.
-Until it happens again...and again.
+Until it happens again... and again.
 And while social chairs probably never thought, “Hey!
 Let’s choose a party theme that demeans another culture!”, regardless of the intent, the result is hurt and confusion and a greater divide between people both inside and outside of the Greek system.

-1. They destroyed--rather than built--trust and relationship
+1. They destroy - rather than build - trust and relationship

 Have you ever noticed that a close friend can tease you about something and you laugh, but if a stranger said the exact same thing you'd have a very different reaction?
 Someone I love can tell me I'm a ditzy sorority girl, and I laugh.
 I know they know that I am so much more than a ditzy sorority girl.
 But if a stranger or an acquaintance teases me with the exact same words, for all I know, that is all they see in me.
 The ability to tease and make fun of others without hurting them comes with relationship and trust.

-2. The costumes caricatured ethnicities and cultures
+2. The costumes caricature ethnicities and cultures

-A party theme based on race, ethnicity or culture essentially boils down an entire people group into one image.
+A party theme based on race, ethnicity, or culture essentially boils down an entire people group into one image.
 While I studied abroad in France, I was rather offended when some of my French friends referred to all American food as McDonald's.
 Sure, McDonald's is American, and I guiltily enjoy a good McDouble and fries as much as anyone, but there is so much more to American food than a measly fast food burger!
-I wanted my French friends to know about pancakes, bacon, pumpkin pie, steak, chocolate chip cookies, barbeque, Thanksgiving dinners, deviled eggs, and especially real, big, juicy cheeseburgers cooked on the grill and served with an ear of corn slathered in butter.
+I wanted my French friends to know about pancakes, bacon, pumpkin pie, steak, chocolate chip cookies, barbeque, Thanksgiving dinners, deviled eggs, and really good, juicy cheeseburgers cooked on the grill and served with an ear of corn slathered in butter.
 McDonald's had, unfortunately, damaged my friends' views of a good cheeseburger and of all of American food.

-A costume or party theme based on another culture does a similar thing--it puts an entire culture into one cheap imitation without acknowledging its beauty, richness, depth, or variety.
-Specifically, costumes and facepaint have long been used to mock, belittle and attack different racial groups.
+A costume or party theme based on another culture does a similar thing - it puts an entire culture into one cheap imitation without acknowledging its beauty, richness, depth, or variety.
+Specifically, costumes and facepaint have long been used to mock, belittle, and attack different racial groups.
 Though racial costumes didn't start a few years ago in the Greek system, there is an opportunity now to put an end to this legacy when it comes to our chapters.

 3. These parties disrespect what other people value

 Hugely important holidays and events became nothing more than an excuse to wear crazy costumes and drink.
-What would your mom say if you borrowed her clothes for a laugh at a Mothers’ Day party?
+What would your mom say if you borrowed her clothes for a laugh at a Mother’s Day party?
 She would be hurt.
-Think of what kind of backlash there would be if an atheist group had an Easter themed party at which people dressed as a beat-up Jesus wearing a crown of thorns carrying a cross and then laughed about it and drank.
+Think of what kind of backlash there would be if an atheist group had an Easter-themed party at which people dressed as a beat-up Jesus wearing a crown of thorns carrying a cross and then laughed about it and drank.
 That would be very hurtful to many who believe Easter is a significant holiday.
-Making light of what others value deeply disrespects them, what they value and who they are.
+Making light of what others value deeply disrespects them, what they value, and who they are.